Exemption From Paying Court Fees

-A body or person seeking such an exemption must complete an Application for Exemption from Paying Court Fees – General (available for download from this page or on request from each District Registry) and provide supporting evidence (for example a photocopy of their health care card, Legal Aid letter or Native Title Act funding letter).
+A body or person seeking such an exemption must complete an Application for Exemption from Paying Court Fees – General (available for download from this page or on request from each Registry) and provide supporting evidence (for example a photocopy of their health care card, Legal Aid letter or Native Title Act funding letter).

 Financial hardship exemption

-An individual is exempt from paying a court fee which otherwise is payable in a proceeding if, in the opinion of a Registrar or an authorised officer, payment of that fee at that time would cause the person financial hardship.
-In deciding this, the Registrar or authorised officer is required to consider the individual’s income, day-to-day living expenses, liabilities and assets.
+An individual is exempt from paying a court fee which otherwise is payable in a proceeding if, in the opinion of a Judicial Registrar or an authorised officer, payment of that fee at that time would cause the person financial hardship.
+In deciding this, the Judicial Registrar or authorised officer is required to consider the individual’s income, day-to-day living expenses, liabilities and assets.

 A financial hardship exemption is only available to an individual and, even if an earlier fee has been exempted, must be considered afresh on each occasion a fee is payable in any proceeding.

-An individual seeking an exemption on the basis of financial hardship must complete an Application for Exemption from Paying Court Fees – Financial Hardship (available for download from this page or on request from each District Registry).
+An individual seeking an exemption on the basis of financial hardship must complete an Application for Exemption from Paying Court Fees – Financial Hardship (available for download from this page or on request from each Registry).

-A decision of a Registrar or authorised officer not to exempt an individual from paying a fee on the grounds of financial hardship, which must be given with reasons in writing, is reviewable by the Administrative Appeals Tribunal.
+A decision of a Judicial Registrar or authorised officer not to exempt an individual from paying a fee on the grounds of financial hardship, which must be given with reasons in writing, is reviewable by the Administrative Appeals Tribunal.